Coupling the Dirac and Einstein equations through geometry: Minimal coupling

 We remark that it is not clear how to incorporate non--gravitational forces into the Lagrangian, equation \eqref{eq:lagrangian}.
 The ``minimal'' choice would be to set

-where $F_{\alpha\beta}$ is the curvature of the total connection.
-However, in flat spacetime where the extended connection is trivial, the fact that $\theta_\alpha$ commutes with the gamma matrices will imply that $L_g=0$.
-To avoid this, we may make the choice
+where $F_{\alpha\beta}$ is the curvature of the total connection in equation \eqref{eq:totcon}.
+However, in flat spacetime where the extended connection is trivial, the fact that $\theta_\alpha$ (and hence $F_{\alpha\beta}$) commutes with the gamma matrices will imply that $L_G=0$.
+To avoid this, we can make the choice

 Another choice is